carnmo/carnmo/articles/a-technology-minimalism-manifesto.md

 # A Technology Minimalism Manifesto
 Clifford Carnmo, December 2024

->“An idiot admires complexity, a genius admires simplicity” -- Terry Davis
+>"An idiot admires complexity, a genius admires simplicity" -- Terry Davis

 ## Background
 When I was born in Scandinavia in 1978, the world was a radically different place than it is today.
 Growing up and being schooled and sculpted into good future citizens, there were some common recurring patterns of philosophical rules that all of us kids were taught during our formative years.